itsamayo/trading-bot/README.md

 - A combination of `scikit-learn` `RandomForestClassifier` and `LogisticRegression` machine learning algorithms are used to make trading decisions
 - Buy orders are configured to buy at a value of `(total buying power / buying power divider) / stock price` (configured in the .env file)
 - Sell orders are configured to sell all currently held stock
-- Orders are only placed if the prediciton accuracy has a confidence level above the specified percentage (configured in the .env file)
+- Orders are only placed if the prediction accuracy has a confidence level above the specified percentage (configured in the .env file)
 - On bot run, messages are sent to a specified discord webhook at different checkpoints (configured in the .env file)

 ## Usage